Topological skyrmion phases of matter

-We find both phases are realized in an established tight-binding model describing spin-triplet superconductivity in Sr$_2$RuO$_4$, in this context denoted by chiral topological skyrmion superconductor (CTSS) and helical topological skyrmion superconductor (HTSS), respectively.
-The CTSS phase is furthermore realized for a parameter set previously established for Sr$_2$RuO$_4$ in the high-field phase, indicating Sr$_2$RuO$_4$ may harbor topological skyrmion phases in addition to topological crystalline superconductivity.
+We furthermore find both phases are realized in an established tight-binding model describing spin-triplet superconductivity in Sr$_2$RuO$_4$, in this context denoted by chiral topological skyrmion superconductor (CTSS) and helical topological skyrmion superconductor (HTSS), respectively.
+The CTSS phase is furthermore realized for a parameter set previously established for Sr$_2$RuO$_4$ in the high-field phase, indicating Sr$_2$RuO$_4$ may harbor topological skyrmion phases.
 Three different kinds of phase transitions are observed by which the skyrmion number changes, two of which are topological, and one which is smooth, differentiated by the structure of the momentum space ground state spin texture in the non-trivial phase.